andrew/ultimate-awesome/README.md

 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-generative-modeling](https://github.com/zhoubolei/awesome-generative-modeling) - Bolei's archive on generative modeling.
 - [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
+- [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 - [awesome-cybersecurity](https://github.com/Annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [awesome-python-primer](https://github.com/zkqiang/awesome-python-primer) - 自学入门 Python 优质中文资源索引，包含 书籍 / 文档 / 视频，适用于 爬虫 / Web / 数据分析 / 机器学习 方向.
+- [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
 - [awesome-clickhouse](https://github.com/korchasa/awesome-clickhouse) - A curated list of awesome ClickHouse software.